bruno-delfino1995/kickstart/guides/archlinux.md

 $ loadkeys <keymap>
 ```

-- Start your network connection with network manager
+- Start a network connection with the network manager

 ```
 $ nmtui